 where $F$ and $G$ are homogeneous, relatively invariant polynomials over $\Fpbar$ for the same character of $\hat{\Gamma}$, such that $\deg(F) + 1 = \deg(G) - 1 = \deg(f)$. \item Let $p \geq 2$.
 Let $F$ and $G$ be homogeneous, relatively invariant polynomials over $\Fpbar$ for the same character of $\Gamma \subseteq \SL_2(\FF_q)$.
 Let $\bar{\Gamma}$ be the image of $\Gamma$ in $\PSL_2(\FF_q)$.
 If the expressions $xF + \dd{G}{y}$ and $yF - \dd{G}{x}$ are nontrivial homogeneous polynomials of the same degree, then the corresponding rational map $f$ of the form \eqref{eq_map_form} has $\bar{\Gamma} \subseteq \Aut(f)$. \end{enumerate} \end{thm}

-One of the main difficulties in using Theorem \ref{thm_dmcharp} for the realizability problem is that the resulting $f$ may only satisfy $\Gamma \subseteq \Aut(f)$, while we are looking for equality.
-A good example of this difficulty is for $\PSL_2(\FF_q)$ (Theorem \ref{thm_realizable_p_irregular} \eqref{thm_realizable_6}).
-For most choices of invariants, the machinery of Theorem \ref{thm_dmcharp} resulted in a map with automorphism group $\PGL_2(\FF_q).$ We observed that the degree of the minimal example of exact $\PSL_2(\FF_q)$ automorphism group was a cubic polynomial in $q$.
+One of the difficulties in applying Theorem \ref{thm_dmcharp} to the realizability problem is that the resulting map $f$ may only satisfy $\Gamma \subseteq \Aut(f)$, while we are looking for equality.
+In trying to realize $\PSL_2(\FF_q)$, for many choices of invariants, the machinery of Theorem \ref{thm_dmcharp} resulted in a map with automorphism group $\PGL_2(\FF_q)$.
+We observed that the degree of the minimal example of exact $\PSL_2(\FF_q)$ automorphism group was a cubic polynomial in $q$.
 We formulate this observation as Theorem \ref{thm_pslminimal}, with the tools for the proof coming from Propositions \ref{rationalmapstoforms} and \ref{dmcharp}.

-\begin{thm} Let $p > 2$.
+\begin{thm} Let $p > 2$ and let $q$ be a power of $p$.
 The degree of a rational map with automorphism group $\PSL_2(\FF_q)$ must be at least

 \end{thm}

 We omit the case $p = 2$ because then $\PSL_2(\FF_q)$ and $\PGL_2(\FF_q)$ coincide.